TheFinix13/FHIR-Tutorial-Java/readMe/Project Needs/ACCOUNT-RESOURCE.md

 2. Link Patients to Accounts:
    - Determine the appropriate field (e.g., patient ID) to link patients to accounts.
-   - Update the patient entities in the database to include a reference to the associated account.
+   - Update the patient entities in the database to include a accountReference to the associated account.

 3. Save Accounts to Database:
    - Create an entity class for the Account resource.